giellalt/lang-myv/script/00_readme.txt

-How to get a monolingual mvy-dict in apertium format.
+I. How to get a monolingual mvy-dict in apertium format.

 1. transform the input file into Jack's apertium format.